Easy No-Knead Rosemary Christmas Focaccia

 Bake in a preheated 350F degree oven for 20 minutes.

-This Festive Christmas Tree Focaccia is best stored at room temperature.
+Any leftovers are best stored at room temperature.
 Wrap it tightly in plastic wrap and store it on your counter, in a bread box, or even in the pantry.
-Home baked breads don’t last as long as their store-bought counterparts.
-The focaccia will last for about two days at room temperature.
+Home-baked breads don’t last as long as their store-bought counterparts, so this will only keep for about two days at room temperature.

-To prolong the life of the bread, it can be stored in a closed bag in the refrigerator for about five days.
-It can also be stored well wrapped in the freezer for up to a month.
-Be sure to wrap it well with plastic wrap followed by foil and then place the wrapped bread in a zip top freezer-safe bag.
+For longer storage, place it in a closed bag in the refrigerator for about five days.
+It can also be stored well-wrapped in the freezer for up to a month.
+Be sure to wrap it well with plastic wrap followed by foil, and then place the wrapped bread in a zip-top freezer-safe bag.

 - Be sure to proof the yeast for the full ten minutes to ensure that it’s active in order to get a good rise from the dough.